 Annual indicators on standard errors, response rates, revisions and any product code changes for the ProdCom survey, UK.

-Increases in production of some goods related to the pandemic may have occurred, for example, personal protective equipment (PPE).
-However, if these were donated or offered charitably, the production would not be reflected in this release due to only capturing volume of sales and turnover generated from the sale of manufactured products.
+Increases in production of some goods related to the coronavirus pandemic (such as personal protective equipment (PPE) and so on) may have occurred.
+However, if these were donated or offered charitably, the production would not be reflected in this release because it only captures volume of sales and turnover generated from the sale of manufactured products.

 Data collection and sources

 ProdCom estimates are based on a sample of businesses surveyed annually.
-Data are collected from a sample of approximately 21,500 businesses, covering 240 subsectors of the mining, quarrying, and manufacturing industry sectors, and approximately 3,800 products.
+Data are collected from approximately 21,500 businesses, covering 240 subsectors of the mining, quarrying and manufacturing industry sectors and collects data on approximately 3,800 products.

 It is sometimes necessary to suppress figures for certain products to avoid disclosing information about an individual business.
-The ProdCom technical report describes the methods used to safeguard the information provided to us in confidence.
+The ProdCom technical report describes the methods used to safeguard the information provided in confidence to us.
 Our commentary must also avoid disclosing information about individual businesses.

-For Division 19 (coke and refined petroleum products), only one product is included.
-This product is pitch and pitch coke, which is obtained from coal tar or from other mineral tars.
-Pitch and pitch coke is in one industry (19100: the manufacture of coke oven products) and there have been no businesses specifically classified to this industry in the ProdCom publication since 2015.
+For Division 19 (coke and refined petroleum products), only one product (pitch and pitch coke, obtained from coal tar or from other mineral tars) is included.
+This product is located in one industry (19100: the manufacture of coke oven products) and there have been no businesses specifically classified to this industry in the ProdCom publication since 2015.

-For Division 24 (the manufacture of basic metals), estimates for the manufacture of basic iron and steel, and of ferro-alloys, are not included in the overall UK ProdCom sales figures or in the divisional total.
-This is because they relate to an administrative source that is disclosive.
-Due to disclosure issues, we have combined Divisions 11 and 12 (beverages and tobacco) to allow for estimates at this level of aggregation to be made available.
+For Division 24 (the manufacture of basic metals), estimates for the manufacture of basic iron and steel and of ferro-alloys are not included in the overall UK ProdCom sales figures or in the divisional total.
+Because of disclosure issues, we have combined Divisions 11 and 12 (beverages and tobacco) to allow for estimates at this level of aggregation to be made available.

 Quality and methodology

-The ProdCom survey methodology is outlined in the Quality and Methodology Information report and in the ProdCom technical report.
+The ProdCom survey methodology is outlined in our UK Manufacturers' Sales by Product Survey (Prodcom) Quality and Methodology Information (QMI).
 Standard errors are available for most products, to inform users of the precision of the estimates.

-The 2020 estimates are based on a response rate of 70.0%.Nôl i'r tabl cynnwys
+The 2022 estimates are based on a response rate of 77.0%.Nôl i'r tabl cynnwys

 Manylion cyswllt ar gyfer y Bwletin ystadegol